ivanovich18/School-Projects/README.md

-# This is a repository of Ivan Suralta University Projects
+# This is a repository of Ivan Suralta's University Projects
 # BS Computer Engineering 1-G
 # Cebu Technological University - Main Campus